Classroom and Teaching Tools

 Open Educational Resources (OER), teaching tools that can be customized by faculty and freely-accessed by students, have proven to positively impact student success.
 This interactive workshop will provide an overview of OER and other affordable course materials.
 Participants will practice locating OER, evaluating free resources, and interpreting re-use permissions.
 In addition, attendees will discover techniques and resources for modifying and creating open course content.
 This workshop will conclude with an overview of affordable learning services offered through the library and will include time for discussion.

 Research Support Workshops

 Is a Data Management Plan required to obtain funding for your research?
 Would you like to plan for the management of your research data to make life easier down the road?
 Learn about Data Management Plans and get hands-on experience using DMPTool, an online wizard for creating DMPs that meet specific funder requirements.

 Presenter: Stacy Winchester

 Did you know that when you publish in traditional journals, you are typically required to transfer your copyright to the publisher?
-The publisher then decides how you may share your research with colleagues, students and others.
-Learn how to scrutinize publication agreements, negotiate your rights to make your research more widely available, and find publishers with unrestrictive copyright policies.
+The publisher then decides how you may share your research with colleagues, students, and others.
+Join us to learn how to manage your works by scrutinizing publication agreements, negotiating your rights to make your research more widely available, and finding publishers with unrestrictive copyright policies.

 Citation Management Tools